matthewhand/open-hivemind/README.md

 #### Docker

 1. Set up `.env`.
-2. Build Docker image: `docker build -t discord-llm-bot .`.
+2. Navigate to the root directory of the project.
-3. Run Docker container: `docker run --env-file .env discord-llm-bot`.
+3. Run Docker Compose to build and start the container: `docker-compose up --build -d`.
+4. Optionally, follow the logs: `docker-compose logs -f`.

 #### Cloud Services